mbrown711/100-Days-of-Code/DailyLog.md

 - Couldn't code yesterday - felt like absolute garbage.
 Feeling better today.
 Luckily we can miss one day, then add it at the end of the 100 days to make up for it.
 - Today's plan is to work on DBMS project and to work start work on parallel programming project (just assigned yesterday and due on 5/12).

+## 5/6/19

+- Worked on parallel programming assignment.